Finitely generated saturated multi-Rees algebras: Abstract

 \section{Abstract}

-We study the question of finite generation of symbolic multi-Rees algebras and investigate the asymptotic behaviour of related length functions.
-In the setup of excellent local domains, we show that the symbolic multi-Rees algebra of a finite collection of ideals is finitely generated when the analytic spread is not maximal and the associated length function is eventually a polynomial.
-We further prove that the symbolic multi-Rees algebra of monomial ideals is finitely generated with no assumptions on the analytic spread.
+We study the question of finite generation of saturated multi-Rees algebras and investigate the asymptotic behaviour of related length functions.
+In the setup of excellent local domains, we show that the saturated multi-Rees algebra of a finite collection of ideals is finitely generated when the analytic spread is not maximal and the associated length function eventually agrees with a polynomial.
+Similar results are obtained when we restrict to two-dimensional local UFDs with no restrictions on the analytic spread.
+We further prove that the saturated multi-Rees algebra of finitely many monomial ideals in a polynomial ring modulo an irreducible monomial ideal, is always finitely generated.
 In this case, the corresponding length function is shown to exhibit piecewise quasi-polynomial behaviour.
+We also produce multi-ideal versions of a theorem of Amao.